huwenboshi/huwenboshi.github.io/_posts/2017-02-06-heritability-via-gaussian-process-regression.markdown

 tries to tackle the problem of missing heritability and the detection of higher-order interaction effects through Gaussian process regression, a technique widely used in the machine learning community.
-The authors obtained estimates of broad-sense heritability for a number of mice and yeast phenotypes that are significantly larger than the narrow-sense heritability of these phenotypes.
-The authors also deteced several loci displaying interaction effects using the same model.
+The authors obtained estimates of broad-sense heritability for a number of mice and yeast phenotypes using a RBF kernel that models higher-order interactions, and found that these estimates are significantly larger than the narrow-sense heritability of these phenotypes.
+The authors also deteced several loci displaying interaction effects.

 ### Background

 #### Heritability

-In genetics, phenotypes are usually modeled by
+In genetics, phenotypes are usually modeled by the following equation
 \\[ y_i = f(x_i) + u_i + \epsilon_i \\]